anzwdev/al-code-outline/README.md

 ## Inspiration

-This extension has been inspired by "Code Outline" extension created by Patryk Zawadzki and "Tree Data Provider" example from "VS Code Extension Examples".
+This extension has originally been inspired by "Code Outline" extension created by Patryk Zawadzki and "Tree Data Provider" example from "VS Code Extension Examples".
 I've decided to create it because I wanted something that could understand AL object structure and to be able to add some AL specific commands to tree nodes in the future.

 ## Settings